Shift Registers

 Further if the data-out pin of the shift-registers is back connected to the data-in pin, then the bits of the input word circulate within the registers without being lost.

-Shift registers are used when there is a need to accomplish a particular task with reduced number of control pins.
-For example in order to control 16 LEDs, one would require 16 individual lines of a micro controller.
-However due to the limited number of available general purpose input output (GPIO) pins, this will not be feasible.
-In such a case, a series combination of two shift registers would prove to be helpful as it can accomplish the task with just 4 I/O pins.
+Shift registers are useful when you need to reduce the number of control pins.
+For instance, to control 16 LEDs, you would need 16 lines from a microcontroller.
+Due to limited GPIO pins, this isn’t feasible.
+Using two shift registers in series can control the LEDs with just 4 I/O pins.

-Further, shift registers are extensively used to convert serial data stream into parallel form and vice-versa.
+Shift registers are also used to convert serial data streams into parallel form and vice versa.